-Figure 3 shows a North-South cross section through the generated model illustrating the thickness of all main structural layers, the density domains defined within them and the calculated and observed gravity of the section.
-The location of the cross section can be seen in Fig. 1a and is also marked on all figures illustrating the setup of the model.
+Figure 3 shows a North-South cross section through the generated model illustrating the thickness of all main structural layers of the model, the density domains defined within them and the calculated and observed gravity of the section.
+The location of the cross section can be seen in Fig. 1a but is also marked on all figures illustrating the setup of the model.

-Our model indicates that more heterogeneity is required in the crust, than in other model layers, to replicate the gravity field and that significant differences exist between the crust of the European and Adriatic plates.
-Sedimentary thicknesses, both unconsolidated and consolidated, are thinner in the Molasse Basin than in the Po Basin and crustal densities and thicknesses also differ between the plates.
-Beneath the orogen itself, the result of incorporating all Alpine nappes within the consolidated sediment layer can be observed, with higher thicknesses beneath the central Alps.
-The whole crust is thickest below the central Alps and is compensated by higher thickness and density of the lower crust.
-The observed gravity along with the calculated gravity of the model can also be observed, showing a good fit.
+Key features noted from the setup of the model indicate more heterogeneity is required in the crust, than in other model layers, to replicate the gravity field and that significant differences exist between the crust of the European and Adriatic plates.
+Sedimentary thicknesses, both unconsolidated and consolidated, are thinner in the Molasse Basin than in the Po Basin and crustal densities and thicknesses can also be observed to differ between the plates.
+In the orogen itself, the result of incorporating all Alpine nappes within the consolidated sediment layer can be observed, with higher thicknesses in the central Alps.
+The crust is thickest below the central Alps and is compensated for by a higher thickness and density of the lower crust.
+The observed gravity along with the calculated gravity of the model can also be observed, indicating a close fit.

-Figure 4 shows the thicknesses of the layers of the generated model, which were created as a result of the correlation and integration work, with the areal extent of all density domains overlain on top.
-An overview of the final density of all the bodies composing the model required to fit the gravity field can be found in Table 1.
+Figure 4 shows the thicknesses of the layers of the generated model that were created as a result of the correlation and integration work, with the areal extent of all utilised density domains superimposed on top.
+An overview of all the final density of all bodies in the model required to fit the gravity field can be found in Table 1.

-Both sedimentary layers shown in Fig. 4 reflect trends across the region previously identified along the cross section presented in Fig. 3, with thicker and denser sediments in the Po Basin than in the Molasse Basin, and large thicknesses of consolidated sediments in the central Alps (18 km) representing the Alpine nappe stacks.
-Maximum thicknesses of 9 km and 12 km were used in the Po Basin for unconsolidated and consolidated sediments respectively, whilst 6 km and 9 km were used in the Molasse Basin.
-Thicknesses of 3.75 km unconsolidated sediments were used in the deepest part of the Upper Rhine Graben with consolidated sediment thicknesses of up to 3 km.
-In both of the sedimentary layers, separate density domains were necessary in the Eastern Molasse Basin (2470 kg/m3 and 2680 kg/m3) and the Po Basin (2470 kg/m3 and 2700 kg/m3) that were denser than the sediments in the rest of the region (2450 kg/m3 and 2670 kg/m3).
+Both sedimentary layers of the model in Fig. 4 reflect trends across the region previously identified in the Fig. 3 cross sections, with thicker and denser sediments in the Po Basin than in the Molasse Basin, and large thicknesses of consolidated sediments in the central Alps (18 km) representing the Alpine nappe stacks.
+Maximum thicknesses of 9 km and 12 km were modelled in the Po Basin for unconsolidated and consolidated sediments respectively, whilst 6 km and 9 km were modelled in the Molasse Basin.
+Thicknesses of 3.75 km unconsolidated sediments were modelled in the deepest part of the Upper Rhine Graben with consolidated sediments of up to 3 km.
+In both of the modelled sedimentary layers separate density domains were necessary in the Eastern Molasse Basin (2470 kg/m3 and 2680 kg/m3) and the Po Basin (2470 kg/m3 and 2700 kg/m3) that were denser than the sediments in the rest of the region (2450 kg/m3 and 2670 kg/m3).